mozilla/id-specs/browserid/index.md

 ### Identity Certificate ###

-An Identity Certificate is a JWT object with the following claims:
+An Identity Certificate is a JSON Web Token (JWT) object with the following claims:

 * <tt>exp</tt> the expiration as per JWT
 * <tt>iss</tt> the domain of the issuer as per JWT